Design & Technology

 - Develop practical application of Math and Science skills via measuring,accurate marking out, working out areas, volume, geometry, project costs etc.

 We expect all pupils to behave in a sensible and safe manner and ask all pupils and parents/carers to sign a contract to agree to this.

 We expect all pupils to show respect to other people and treat them in the same way as they would expect to be treated themselves.
 This includes teachers, fellow pupils, technical and support staff.

 We expect all students to complete class work to the best of their ability, taking care with presentation and the quality of work produced.

 We have high expectations of our students and aim to motivate them to achieve the highest grades possible.

-We expect pupils to regularly complete the homework that is set; all homework tasks can be seen on the school website via homework online.
+We expect pupils to regularly complete the homework that is set.
 These frequently have additional support documents attached to help pupils in the completion of their work.

 We expect pupils to arrive to class prepared.
 This means bringing the correct equipment or resources for that lesson i.e. pencils, colour pencils, food ingredients.